Local Government Energy Audit

 Download the complete package of Guidelines and Application Forms.

-We'll help you identify cost-justified energy efficiency measures - and we'll subsidize the full cost of the audit.
+We'll help you identify cost-justified energy efficiency measures - as well as subsidize the full cost of the audit.

 Incentives Up To 100% of the Cost

-Participants will select from a list of pre-qualified auditing firms who will follow the strict parameters of New Jersey's Clean Energy Program and deliver an energy audit.
+Participants will prepare a Request for Proposal in order to select one of the pre-qualified auditing firms who will follow the strict parameters of New Jersey's Clean Energy Program to deliver an energy audit.
 The Program will subsidize 100% of the cost of the audit.

 More information about the New Jersey Division of Purchase and Property State Contract (T-2545) and the selected firms is available here.

-When your audit is complete, you'll have a list of recommended, cost-effective energy efficiency measures and facility upgrades that will reduce operating expenses and, in many cases, improve the health and productivity of the buildings' occupants.
-Of course, most of those measures will be eligible for additional incentives available through the NJ SmartStart Buildings Program, Direct Install or Pay for Performance.
+When your audit is complete, you'll have a list of recommended, cost-effective energy efficiency measures and facility upgrades that will help reduce operating expenses and, in many cases, improve the health and productivity of the buildings' occupants.
+Many of the recommended measures will be eligible for additional incentives available through the SmartStart Buildings, Direct Install or Pay for Performance Programs.

-Applicants may receive support from New Jersey's Clean Energy Program representatives to help them take advantage of incentives on equipment upgrades performed after the audit.
+Applicants may receive support from New Jersey's Clean Energy Program representatives in order to help them take advantage of incentives on equipment upgrades performed after the audit.

-To ensure the opportunity for participation by many public school districts throughout the state, this program is subject to an incentive cap of $100,000 per fiscal year, per agency.
+To ensure the opportunity for participation by many local governments and eligible non-profit agencies throughout the state, this program is subject to an incentive cap of $100,000 per fiscal year, per agency.